BinarCode/laravel-restify/docs-v3/content/auth/authorization.md

 });
 ```

 From this point, it's highly recommended to have a policy for each model exposed via Restify.
-Otherwise, users may access unauthorized resources, which is not what we want.
+Otherwise, users may access unauthorized resources.

 ## Policies